mwaterfall/MWFeedParser/README.markdown

 Using the data
 ===============

 The data returned, specifically in the `summary` and `content` properties, may contain HTML elements and encoded characters.
-An NSString category called XMLEntities has been provided which will allow you to manipulate this data.
+An NSString category (NSString+HTML) has been provided which will allow you to manipulate this data.
 The methods available for your convenience are:

 	- (NSString *)stringByStrippingTags;
-	- (NSString *)stringByDecodingXMLEntities;
-	- (NSString *)stringByEncodingXMLEntities;
 	- (NSString *)stringWithNewLinesAsBRs;
 	- (NSString *)stringByRemovingNewLinesAndWhitespace;
+	- (NSString *)stringByDecodingHTMLEntities;
+	- (NSString *)stringByEncodingHTMLEntities;

 An example of this would be:

-	NSString *summary = [[[item.summary stringByStrippingTags] stringByRemovingNewLinesAndWhitespace] stringByDecodingXMLEntities];
+	NSString *summary = [[[item.summary stringByStrippingTags] stringByRemovingNewLinesAndWhitespace] stringByDecodingHTMLEntities];

 Debugging problems